View the Use of Third-Party Software or Websites disclaimer.

 Solution: Stop apps and software that use high memory.

-Using the computer when running a speed test can use higher than normal CPU and memory.
+Using the computer when running a speed test can cause higher than normal CPU and memory.

 Solution: DO NOT use the computer during these tests.